MAKWilkinson/HowToUseGit/README.md

 use 'cd git/HowToUseGit' from the terminal window to move into the directory you have created.

+Note: Use 'cd ~' to go back to the home directory.

 Use 'git init' in terminal to initialise the folder when locally created.

 Use  'git status' in terminal to check that you have untracked files.